ist-dresden/composum-dashboard/src/site/markdown/installation.md

 - [A package with example configurations for Sling](https://central.sonatype.com/artifact/com.composum.dashboard/composum-dashboard-sling-osgi-config/1.2.14)

-Please note that the example configurations have the path `/apps/composum/dashboard/config.composum` containing a runlevel suffix 'composum'.
-You could either add a runlevel "composum" to the system or rename that path to `/apps/composum/dashboard/config` or move the configurations appropriately.
+Please note that the example configurations have the path `/apps/composum/dashboard/config.composum` containing a run mode suffix 'composum'.
+You could either add a run mode "composum" to the system or rename that path to something like `config.author.dev` or move / copy the configurations appropriately.

 With the example configurations, the dashboard appears at http(s)://{host}:{port}/apps/cpm/dashboard.html - the URL it self is configurable.